 NB Some small islands, particularly in the southern Red Sea near Bab-el-Mandab, may require the sketched line of the OSME Region boundary to differ from that shown.

-For seabird records, the OSME Region includes the following areas of sea or ocean:
+For seabird records, and records of landbirds at sea, the OSME Region includes the following areas of sea or ocean: